What to Wear in the Azores | riseandbrine.com

 For our next trip, my goal is to pack even lighter and actually end up wearing everything I bring …. which means its time for Donald and I to plan our next adventure!
 Iceland?
 Ireland?
 Croatia?
 Peru?
 Stay tuned…

-*You might laugh at my love of Crocs sandals, but I promise they are the best $30 you will EVER pay for sandals.
+*Crocs Sandals are every bit as comfortable as classic Crocs!
+It is the best $30 you will EVER pay for sandals.
 They mold to your feet and have never given me blisters.
 They have a nice tread so I can hike in them, get them muddy and gross, and then wash them off in the sink with dish soap.
 They dry in minutes.
 They FLOAT when they fly overboard.
 They are virtually indestructible.
 And they pass as cute going-out sandals if you don’t look too closely.

 Keep reading about the Azores…